Killing of Juan Jumalon: Investigation

 The police are yet to identify at least three suspects in the killing, including the two gunmen and a getaway driver.
 They are investigating whether it was work or personal-related.
 On November 6, the police released the composite sketch of one of the suspects in killing the broadcaster.
 Misamis Occidental police director Colonel Dwight Monato said that Jumalon had a heated argument regarding the land dispute with two people two days before his death.
 They also added that the gunman used a .45 pistol in the crime.
 On November 8, the police said that they determined the name of one of the suspects but did not disclose as the investigation is ongoing.
 The three suspects were charged with murder and theft.

 Reactions

-President Ferdinand "Bongbong" Marcos Jr. condemned the killing of Jumalon and ordered the national police to track the perpetrator.
+President Bongbong Marcos condemned the killing of Jumalon and ordered the national police to track the perpetrator.
 Marcos Jr. added that "attacks on journalists will not be tolerated in our democracy."
 The National Union of Journalists of the Philippines (NUJP) and the Mindanao Independent Press Council Inc. (MIPC) called the killing "brazen" and "barbaric".
 The Presidential Communications Office (PCO) expressed condolences to Jumalon's family, and condemned the attack on the journalists.
 Senators Bong Revilla and Robin Padilla called the law enforcement for the swift investigation while House Speaker Martin Romualdez was "deeply saddened" over the killing.

 The Human Rights Watch urged Marcos to put in place measures to prevent further deaths of journalists.